Mid Penn Bancorp, Inc. and Brunswick Bancorp Receive Regulatory and Shareholder Approvals for Merger

-/EIN News/ -- HARRISBURG, Pa. and NEW BRUNSWICK, N.J., April 25, 2023 (GLOBE NEWSWIRE) -- Mid Penn Bancorp, Inc. (“Mid Penn”) (NASDAQ: MPB) and Brunswick Bancorp (“Brunswick”) (OTCMPK: BRBW) announced today that they have received all required approvals from the applicable bank regulatory agencies to complete the proposed merger of Brunswick with and into Mid Penn.
+HARRISBURG, Pa. and NEW BRUNSWICK, N.J., April 25, 2023 (GLOBE NEWSWIRE) -- Mid Penn Bancorp, Inc. ("Mid Penn") MPB and Brunswick Bancorp ("Brunswick") BRBW announced today that they have received all required approvals from the applicable bank regulatory agencies to complete the proposed merger of Brunswick with and into Mid Penn.
 The companies also announced that shareholders from both Mid Penn and Brunswick overwhelmingly approved the transaction at special meetings of their respective shareholders held on April 25, 2023.

 Mid Penn President and CEO Rory G. Ritrievi said, "We are pleased to have timely received all regulatory and shareholder approvals required in order to consummate our acquisition of Brunswick Bancorp, a transaction that supports our growth objectives, complements our franchise, and propels long-term shareholder value.
 The level of support for this transaction was tremendous.
 Of the total number of votes received, over 99% of Brunswick shares voted in favor of the merger and more than 97% of Mid Penn shares also voted in favor of the merger."